avwsolutions/opensearch-training-material/labs/05-Indices/README.md

 Oeps, this shouldn't be there.
 Let's use the query below to reindex only the starfighter to a newly created starfighers index.
 Use the UI to complete this task.

-Open index management, go to indices, click on the starwars index and select Reindex from Actions menu (topright) and use the following select query.
+Open index management, go to indices, click on the starwars index and select Reindex from Actions menu (topright), choose Reindex a subset of documents (Advanced) and use the following select query.

 ```
  "query": {